andresebr/kumodd/README.md

 Although the Created Time is set on Windows, the system often fails to set it, and verifcation fails.

-Kumodd does not verify the MD5 and time stamps of revisions.
-The metadata is preserved, and the time stamps of the files are set, but the interface as it stands does not provision for selecting the revisions in CSV output.

 [Google rate limits API
 calls](https://console.cloud.google.com/apis/api/drive.googleapis.com/quotas).
 At the
 time of writing, the default rate limits shown below.
 Kumodd is unlikely to exceed